telerik/maui-docs/controls/rating/rating-configuration.md

 ## Configuration Settings

-* `ItemsCount`: Defines the number of the items that are visualized in the rating control.
-The default value is `5` items;
+* `ItemsCount`&mdash;Defines the number of the items that are visualized in the Rating control.
+The default value is `5` items.
-* `ItemsSpacing`: Specifies the distance between the separate items in pixels.
-Default value is `10px`;
+* `ItemsSpacing`&mdash;Specifies the distance between the separate items in pixels.
+The default value is `10px`.

 ```XAML
 <telerikInput:RadShapeRating AutomationId="radRating"